-Renault-Nissan-Mitsubishi and DiDi Chuxing Sign MOU to Explore Car-sharing Partnership in China
+Renault-Nissan-Mitsubishi and DiDi Chuxing Sign MoU to Explore Car-Sharing Partnership in China

-PARIS, TOKYO, and YOKOHAMA, Japan, February 7, 2018 /PRNewswire/ --World's Leading Automotive Alliance to Explore Future Business Opportunities With Global Transportation Company
+World's Leading Automotive Alliance to Explore Future Business Opportunities with Global Transportation Company

-Renault-Nissan-Mitsubishi, the world's leading automotive alliance, today announced it has signed a memorandum of understanding with DiDi Chuxing ('DiDi'), the leading Chinese mobile transportation platform, to explore future business cooperation on a new electric vehicle car-sharing program in the People's Republic of China.
+TOKYO, Feb 7, 2018 - (JCN Newswire) - Renault-Nissan-Mitsubishi, the world's leading automotive alliance, today announced it has signed a memorandum of understanding with DiDi Chuxing (DiDi), the leading Chinese mobile transportation platform, to explore future business cooperation on a new electric vehicle car-sharing program in the People's Republic of China.

 The memorandum of understanding signed with DiDi underlines the commitment to new mobility services at the Alliance, including the launch of robo-vehicle ride-hailing services, as part of the Alliance 2022 strategic midterm plan launched last year by Renault-Nissan-Mitsubishi.